MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 1. Using a Chrome browser, open the [link to the tool](https://chrome.google.com/webstore/detail/inahogkhlkbkjkkaleonemeijihmfagi) directly or open the Search in the [Chrome Browser WebStore](https://chrome.google.com/webstore/search/page%20diagnostics%20for%20sharepoint) and install the browser extension.
 Please review the User Privacy Policy provided on the description page in the store.
 When adding the tool to your browser, you will see the following permissions notice.</br>![Chrome Store permissions](media/e9fbcef0-1171-43ac-8ea8-c2b5be1b7925.png)</br>   This notice is in place because a page may contain content from locations outside of SharePoint depending on the webparts and customizations on the page.
 This means that the tool will read the requests and responses when the start button is clicked and only for the active SharePoint tab where the tool is running.
 That information is captured locally by the web browser and is available to you via the Export to JSON link in the tool. **The information is not sent to or captured by Microsoft.** (The tool respects the Microsoft Privacy policy accessible [here](https://go.microsoft.com/fwlink/p/?linkid=857875).)</br></br>The "Export to JSON" functionality in the tool is also why the "Manage your downloads" permission is needed.
 Please follow your Company's own Privacy guidelines before sharing the JSON file outside of your Company as it contains URLs that fall within PII (Personally Identifiable Information).

-2. (Optional) If you want to use the tool in Chrome incognito mode, navigate to the extension and click **allow in incognito**.
+2. (This is optional) If you want to use the tool in Chrome incognito mode, navigate to the extension and click **allow in incognito**.

 3. Navigate to the SharePoint classic publishing page on SharePoint Online that you would like to review.
 We have allowed for "delay loading" of items on pages; therefore, the **tool will not stop automatically**.
 Should you wish to stop collection, you can click **Stop**.
 (This is by design to cater for all page load scenarios.)
 Before you click **Stop**, make sure that the network trace data is complete.
 Otherwise, you will have a partial trace.
 Additionally, the tool is a Browser Extension, and opening multiple tabs or windows will only allow one active instance of the tool to be run at one time.
 This is a limitation of extensions in the browser.